 Allegations Against Staff and Volunteers

-The framework within Working Together to Safeguard Children 2015 (page 48) sets out in guidance applies to a wide range of allegations than those in which there is reasonable cause to believe that a child is suffering or likely to suffer significant harm.
-It caters for cases of allegations that might indicate that s/he is unsuitable to work with children in their present position
+The framework within Working Together to Safeguard Children 2023 sets out guidance that applies to a wide range of allegations where there is reasonable cause to believe that a child is suffering or likely to suffer significant harm.
+It caters for cases of allegations that might indicate that Staff or Volunteers are unsuitable to work with children in their present position.

-There are three strands to consider when an allegation has been made:-
+There are three things to consider when an allegation has been made:-

 • A police investigation of a possible criminal offence